-Jay’s Big Idea: Using organic materials such as blackberry and raspberry juices, Jay and his classroom will investigate the design and use of organic solar cells to harvest solar energy.
-Jay hopes this project will emphasize the need to address the world’s growing energy demand through innovation and creativity.
+Jay’s Big Idea: Using organic materials such as blackberry and raspberry juices, Jay and his classroom investigated the design and use of organic solar cells to harvest solar energy.
+Jay hoped this project would emphasize the need to address the world’s growing energy demand through innovation and creativity.

-Students will observe how energy is transferred and converted from sunlight in order to power a device.
-Jay anticipates this project will engage his students in larger, global issues on energy and sustainability.
-After designing and producing their own version of an organic solar cell, students will be well-equipped and well-versed with current alternative energy solutions.
+Students observed how energy is transferred and converted from sunlight in order to power a device.
+Jay anticipated this project would engage his students in larger, global issues on energy and sustainability.
+After designing and producing their own version of an organic solar cell, students would be well-equipped and well-versed with current alternative energy solutions.

 Interesting Facts: “I teach 8th grade Science, Advanced Science, and Pre-AP Biology at Bowling Green Junior High School.
 I am finishing my third year at BGJHS and have really enjoyed helping my students ‘do’ science.
 I have been fortunate to have a great opportunity to incorporate 3D Printing and Modeling into my classroom with a technology grant from my district in 2015.
 My day is not complete until I feel that my students have made some crazy discovery that impacts their lives and perspectives.”